 - Pre-heat the oven to 200C / 400F.

 - Wash and trim your asparagus spears then on a baking tray.

 - Cover the asparagus with lemon juice, minced garlic and olive oil and mix well with your hands to ensure all spears are evenly coated.

 - Spread the spears into a single layer, sprinkle with salt, pepper and grated parmesan (as shown in the picture above), then place in the oven for 10 minutes, or until the asparagus is tender.

 - Serve immediately, sprinkling over extra parmesan if you wish.

-TOP TIPS FOR COOKING ROASTED LEMON PARMESAN ASPARAGUS
+TOP TIPS FOR COOKING ROASTED LEMON GARLIC ASPARAGUS

 - Make sure you rinse your asparagus well, then chop the woody ends off.
 Chop, not bend and snap 😉